Tinitto/ShoppingList/README.md

     ```nosetests test ```

-5. Observer the output in your terminal
+5. Observe the output in your terminal